-Montjuïc is a very large hill (some call it a mountain) immediately south of Parallel (the street) and Plaça Espanya.
+Montjuïc is a large hill (some call it a mountain) in Barcelona, Spain, immediately south of Parallel (the street) and Plaça Espanya.
 It is southwest of Las Ramblas and El Raval.

-Montjuic is home to some of the city's most exciting museums, including the Mirò Foundation and Poble Espanyol, a full-size Spanish model village.
-It's also the home of the Olympic Stadium and Montjuic Palace.
-Read on for the top 10 things to do in Montjuic in Barcelona.
+Montjuïc is home to some of Barcelona's most exciting museums, including the Miró Foundation and Poble Espanyol, a full-size Spanish model village.
+It's also the home of the Olympic Stadium and Montjuïc Palace.
+Read on for the top things to do in Montjuïc in Barcelona.

 How to Get to Montjuïc

-There are three main ways of getting to Montjuïc:
+There are three main ways to get to Montjuïc: